cal129/Cornwall_walk/README.md

 I have configured a secure Django web framework with a connected PostgreSQL database and custom models for the application.
 I used the ERD bellow to plan the structure for my database models.

+Primary key (comment id) and edit date missing from the comments model in the ERD.

+a Favourites line missing from postwalk in the ERD.

+The save walk model isnt implemented yet.

 <img src="post_walk/static/post_walk/images/readme/ERD.png" width="800px"/>

 ### CRUD functionality